My main goal Read more [...]

 Place Category: Trip Reports

 I first visited Arizona for a few days in 1989, the highlight of which was a trek to the bottom of the Grand Canyon for an overnight stay and a battle with a Ringtail that was determined to separate me from my breakfast.
-I returned for a few days in September 1998, twice in 2010 , and again in 2012 (see my 2012 trip report) and 2013 (see my 2013 trip report).
-In 2018 I returned for a batting trip focussed on Spotted Bats and was in southern Arizona in March 2021 for a few cold days.
+I have returned many times since then including for a few days in September 1998, twice in 2010 , and again in 2012 (see my 2012 trip report) and 2013 (see my 2013 trip report).
+In 2018 I returned for a batting trip focussed on Spotted Bats and in 2022 spent a weekend chasing rodents not far from Flagstaff.

 I have split the state into three regions: north, south east and south west of Phoenix.

 A night’s batting near Flagstaff in 2018 produced South-western, Arizona, Long-eared, Fringed and California Myotis, a Brazilian Freetail, along with Sliver-haired, Hoary, Pallid, Big Brown and Allen’s Big-eared Bats.
 We also saw Elk, Gunnison’s Prairie Dogs and Mogollon Voles.